PeppeL-G/on-login-logout/README.md

 Note 2: the methods can be called multiple times.

+Note 3: if the user is logged in at the moment `Accounts.onLogin` is called, the callback will fire immediately.

 Example
 -------
 Automatically subscribe to a publish when a user is logged in.